flix/book/src/effects-and-handlers.md

 ```

 Here we declare an effect `HourOfDay` with a single operation that returns the
 current hour of the day.
-Next, we define the `greeting` function which uses the
+Next, we define the `greeting` function, which uses the
 `HourOfDay` effect to return a greeting appropriate for the current time.
 Lastly, in `main`, we call `greeting` and print its result.
-We register a
+In particular, the
-handler for `HourOfDay` which uses Java interoperability to get the current
+handler for `HourOfDay` uses Java interoperability to obtain the current hour.
-hour.

 What is important is that when the effect `getHourOfDay` is called, Flix
-captures the current continuation finds the closest handler (in `main`) which
+captures the current continuation and finds the closest handler (in `main`),
-**resumes** the computation from within `greeting` using the current hour of the
+which **resumes** the computation from within `greeting` using the current hour
-day, as obtained from Java.
+of the day, as obtained from system clock.

 ### Multiple Effects and Handlers

-We can use and handle multiple effects:
+We can write functions that use multiple effects:

 ```flix
 eff Ask {